 Lesson 1: Know Your Audience, Intimately

-This underscores the absolute importance of knowing your audience and personalizing your offerings for them.
-Whether you’re running a 5K, hosting a gala, or orchestrating another event entirely, you have to play to their preferences, lifestyles, and unique perspective within any given situation.
+This underscores the importance of knowing your audience and personalizing your offerings.
+Whether running a 5K, hosting a gala, or orchestrating another event, you have to play to their preferences, lifestyles, and unique perspective.

 Lesson 2: Fully Activate Your Audience

-Knowing your audience is one thing, but getting them to participate in your event is another thing entirely.
-For the HEADstrong Foundation, the secret to successful activation was to target a hyper-defined segment of their audience.
+Knowing your audience is one thing, but getting them to participate in your event is another.
+For the HEADstrong Foundation, the secret to successful activation was targeting a hyper-defined audience segment with thoughtful event promotions.

-The founder of the HEADstrong Foundation was a college lacrosse player, so the team decided to reach out to college lacrosse players before anyone else.
-They also decided to leverage influencer marketing, wherein the HEADstrong team targeted the top three senior college lacrosse players in the nation (pictured above).
+The founder of the HEADstrong Foundation was a college lacrosse player, so the team decided to reach out to college lacrosse players before promoting the event to anyone else.
+They also agreed to use influencer marketing, targeting the nation’s top-three senior college lacrosse players (pictured above).

 As part of the event marketing strategy, each player received a direct message from the HEADstrong Foundation Instagram account asking if they wanted to run in the virtual 5K and help spread the message to other athletes.
-From there, the team began targeting other lacrosse players across the country to take part in the team-building event experience.
+From there, event organizers began targeting other lacrosse players across the country to take part in the team-building event experience.

-Another tactic that helped the HEADstrong Foundation was making registration for the event simple, so that influencers could easily activate their own networks to take action.
-They made it a flat $20 to register and only asked for name, email, and Instagram handle.
+Another pre-event tactic that helped the HEADstrong Foundation was simplifying the registration process for influencers.
+The team made it a flat $20 to register and only asked for influencers’ names, emails, and Instagram handles.

-As they moved through the planning phase of the event, the HEADstrong Foundation used a variety of tools to stay aligned with one another and ensure nothing slipped through the cracks.
-Every week, they synced over Google Hangouts to review updates and assignments from the previous week before tasking out new roles.
+As they moved through the event planning process, the HEADstrong Foundation team used various tools to stay aligned and ensure nothing slipped through the cracks.
+Every week, they held a virtual meeting over Google Hangouts to review updates and assignments from the previous week before tasking out new roles.
 Having a simple and quick way to organize conferencing with your event coordinators is key as you get closer to launch.

-Then, another email that went out one week before the event with tips, fundraising challenges, and ways to for virtual participants to get others involved:
+Then, another email that went out one week before the event featured a set of training tips, fundraising challenges, and ways for virtual participants to get others involved:

-Finally, an email went out the day before “The Last Shift” kicked off with details on what to do during the run, as well as what to do once the run was finished:
+Finally, an email went out the day before “The Last Shift” kicked off, detailing what to do during the run and what to do once the run finished:

-Send a few extra emails to your registrants, keep your copy simple, and be direct with any crucial information or asks.
-The switch to a fully virtual event can be confusing for your supporters, and you need to do everything in your power to keep everyone on the same page.
-Videos are also a great tool to humanize your organization and pump everyone up for the event.
+Send a few well-crafted emails to your registrants with any crucial information or asks.
+Nonprofit videos are also a great tool to humanize your organization and pump everyone up for the event.

 Lesson 4: Get Crafty and Creative

-This was a sort of mantra that Jeff and the rest of the team lived by during “The Last Shift.”
-No idea was discredited simply because it was new, and this gave rise to some powerhouse results.
+This was a mantra that Jeff and the rest of the team lived by during “The Last Shift.”
+Every idea received consideration simply because it was new, which gave rise to some powerhouse results.

-First, the team encouraged all runners to invite their friends to donate to their personal fundraising page, or through a “virtual high five.”
-With this virtual high five, people would use Venmo to send $5 directly to the HEADstrong Venmo account with the name of the runner in the comments of the transaction.
+First, the team encouraged all runners to invite their friends to donate to their personal fundraising page or through a “virtual high five.”
+With this virtual high five, people would use Venmo to send $5 directly to the HEADstrong Venmo account with the runner’s name in the transaction’s comments.

-The HEADstrong Foundation took all these Venmo transactions and entered them as offline donations into Classy.
+The HEADstrong Foundation team took all these Venmo transactions and entered them as offline donations into Classy.
 At the end of the event, they had collected an additional $4,000 from this tactic alone.
 Today, Classy customers can include Venmo as a payment option directly on their donation websites to make it even simpler for donors to make an impact.

-So, the HEADstrong Foundation team had to brainstorm virtual incentives for participants.
-They decided to offer everyone a discount code for their online merchandise store through a personal letter from the executive director.
-That way, people could buy something they wanted, and all purchases contributed to a higher overall revenue total from the event.
+Next, the HEADstrong Foundation team had to brainstorm virtual incentives for participants.
+They decided to offer everyone a discount code for the HEADstrong Foundation online merchandise store through a personal letter from the executive director.
+That way, people could buy something they wanted, and all purchases contributed to a higher overall revenue and improved metrics for the event.

-Last, the team worked hard to activate their supporters’ networks by equipping people with information to spread the event.
-For example, one of the three initial lacrosse players HEADstrong targeted reached out to his former head coach, who decided to get his entire high school team involved in “The Last Shift.”
+Last, event stakeholders worked hard to activate their supporters’ networks by spreading the word of the 5K through personal outreach.
+For example, one of the event influencers reached out to his former head coach, who decided to get his entire high school team involved in “The Last Shift.”

 Nonprofit social media is yet another extremely powerful tool for organizations to reach wider audiences without sacrificing their budget.
 For the HEADstrong Foundation team, social media was the cornerstone engagement piece across all efforts.
-They asked everyone to tag their posts with the #LastShift2020 hashtag, whether they were promoting a new registration or submitting a picture of their GPS route after running.
+They asked participants to tag their posts with a custom hashtag, whether promoting registration or submitting a picture of their GPS route after running.

-This was crucial to create a sense of community, which is more important than ever while running a fully virtual event.
-All of these people are participating separately, but together, and your nonprofit needs to do everything possible to bring them all together.
+This was crucial to creating a sense of community, which is a fundamental pillar to successful virtual events.
+All attendees participate separately, but your nonprofit’s needs bring everyone together.

 Lesson 5: Start Year-Round DIY Fundraising

-Once the event is over, DIY fundraising can be the perfect way to re-engage your community and nurture all your new supporters to become lifelong members.
+Once the event is over, DIY fundraising can be the perfect way to follow up with your community and nurture all your new supporters to become lifelong members.

-Moving forward, the HEADstrong Foundation will build an endurance athlete fundraising program for people to run a 5K, triathlon, Ironman, or participate in another major athletic event in their own lives and use it to fundraise on behalf of the organization.
+Moving forward, the HEADstrong Foundation team will build an endurance athlete fundraising program for people to run a 5K, triathlon, or Ironman or participate in another major athletic event and use it for fundraising on behalf of the organization.